trekawek/lkavalon-atari/robbo/README.md

 ![Robbo](img/robbo.png)

-This repository contains the source code of the 8-bit Atari game Robbo, created by Janusz Pelc in 1989 and published by LK Avalon.
+This directory contains the source code of the 8-bit Atari game Robbo, created by Janusz Pelc in 1989 and published by LK Avalon.

 ## Source files